Wabinab/xenoblade-chronicles-2/src/31_the_journey.md

 Zeke, full of compassion, started walking towards him softly, speaking softly, "_You're weak, old man.
 The weakest of us all..._"

-===

-Akhos still didn't grow out of the death of his friend.
-He stumbled step by step towards Patroka, hoping that she'd only fallen asleep, that at the next moment, she would open her eyes and greet him, telling him it's only April's Fool.
-But no, she's not waking up.
+The death of his partner was too much for him.
+Shiveringly, he stumbled towards Patroka, hoping that she'd only fallen asleep, that at the next moment, she would open her eyes and greet him, telling him it's April's Fool.
+But no, she did not wake up.
 Not when he reached her.
-Not when he dropped in front of her.
+Not when he dropped on his knees in front of her.
 "Patroka..."

-> Jin killed the last of the soldiers inside a metallic ship before turning his attention to a man and a woman, looking down at the floor, as if all hope had lost.
-With trembling voice, Akhos concluded, not looking at Jin, "You wanna... **kill us, huh?**"
+> In a metallic ship, Jin sliced the last of the soldiers before turning his attention to the depressingly-looking man and women; the whole time he killed, they were looking at the floor.
+This wasn't the first time someone killed someone else for them.
+But every time they thought they had hope, every time they concluded, "You wanna... **kill us, huh?**"
 >
 > Jin took a closer look at him, "You're not human...
 Flesh Eaters?"
 >
 > "We were on our way to be transferred to- Indol."
 He stood up, "My sister and I, from- Tantal."
-She was still looking at the floor, not moved a bit.
+She did not move a bit.
 >
 > "Sister?"
 >
 > "Here."
-He took out a pendant and opened it up, revealing a picture.
-Jin's attention turned to it, and he explained, "The boy on the left, _that_- was my Driver.
+He took out a pendant from his pocket and opened it up, revealing a picture.
+While Jin was looking at it, he explained, "The boy on the left, _that_- was my Driver.
 The right is Patroka's."
 >
 > ![Akhos and Patroka's Driver](images/300_akhos_and_patrokas_driver.jpg)
 >
 > "Patroka...
 Is that her name?"
 >
-> Tucking it back into his pocket, he replied, "Yes.
+> He snapped it shut and tucked it back into his pocket, introduced, "Yes.
 I'm- Akhos.
-Our Drivers were- brother and sister. _That's why._" He quickly looked down on the floor again, his self-abasement overwhelmed his courage.
+Our Drivers were- brother and sister. _That's why._" Feeling self-abased, he wished he would say something that support him.
+Oh, how he wished for recognition; but again and again, his pride was smashed on the floor, crunched with their heels, till he no longer feel optimistic.
 >
-> Patroka finally looked up at Akhos, spoke very confidently, "We're siblings too, you're saying?
+> Patroka seemed to not be affected much, at least on the outside, looked up at Akhos and spoke confidently, "We're siblings too, you're saying?
 What a dumb notion.
 They're _them_, and we're **us**.
-No relation- whatsoever."
+No- relation- whatsoever."
 >
 > "Even so! _These bodies- contain the lives of two humans...
 We are... connected._"
 >